Janmenque/Web-Clock-System/README.md

 Workday is a time clock application based on Laravel and PHP, designed for a time and attendance system, time tracking, employee time clock, and timekeeping application.

 If you have any question about Workday please feel free to contact with us.
-If you need support, customization or feature request, you may email to us at official.codefactor@gmail.com
+If you need support, customization or feature request, you may email me at menquejanruwell22@gmail.com.

 ## System Requirements